alexandergknoll/alexandergknoll.github.io/_posts/2025-10-07-arbitrary-values-variants-in-tailwindcss.md

 </div>
 ```

 The best solution is to use Tailwind's arbitrary values feature which allows you to specify exact CSS values inline using square brackets.
-This works with virtually any Tailwind utility: `text-[14px]`, `top-[117px]`, `grid-cols-[200px_minmax(900px,_1fr)_100px]` (admittedly, it is **extremely** ugly in some instances).
+This works with virtually any Tailwind utility: `text-[14px]`, `top-[117px]`, `grid-cols-[200px_minmax(900px,_1fr)_100px]` (admittedly, it is **extremely ugly** in some cases).
 The generated CSS is still automatically purged when removed from your HTML.

 This is the ideal solution for one-off styles that don't fit into your design system.
 You get all the benefits of Tailwind's utility-first approach without needing to extend your configuration or write custom CSS in a stylesheet.